 Stafford, P Ulster University Tu.
 105 Perceptions and Appraisals in Intergroup Relations, Tu.
+115 The Process of Radicalization II, Tu.
 126 Support for the Use of Violence

 Stanisavljević, S Faculty of Philosophy, University of Belgrade Su.10 Threat perception and conspiracy beliefs in COVID-19